trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/docs/docs/SortableAccount.md

 ---
 # SortableAccount class

-Wrapper class around Account that provides an implementation of Comparable based on the ShippingCountry field and an &apos;in place&apos; sort method.
+Wrapper class around Account that provides an implementation of Comparable based on the ShippingCountry field and an 'in place' sort method.

 ---
 ## Constructors